Possibility / Realistic Goals (1)

 # Comorbidities (2)

-Q How is treatment handled when allergic rhinitis and sinusitis occur together?
+Q How are allergic rhinitis and sinusitis treated simultaneously?

-A. Allergic rhinitis is the most common condition that accompanies sinusitis.
-In Korean medicine, the two are grouped together as an immune problem of lung qi deficiency (pye-gi-heo) and defensive qi deficiency (wi-gi-heo) and treated together.
+A. Allergic rhinitis is the most common comorbid condition associated with sinusitis.
+In Korean traditional medicine, these two conditions are treated together as immune issues related to lung qi deficiency and defensive qi deficiency.

-View details →Q I have lost my sense of smell due to sinusitis.
-Can it recover?
+View details →Q I have lost my sense of smell due to sinusitis; can it be restored?

-A. Loss of smell caused by chronic sinus inflammation largely recovers once the mucosal swelling resolves.
-If long-term neglect has damaged the olfactory nerve, full recovery may be difficult.
+A. The loss of the sense of smell caused by chronic sinus inflammation recovers significantly after the mucosal edema is resolved.
+However, if the olfactory nerve is damaged due to prolonged neglect, complete recovery may be difficult.

 View details →# Lifestyle Management (2)